 Each year, the National Oceanic and Atmospheric Administration (NOAA) releases its research predictions for Florida and the likelihood we will experience serious storm activity, like tropical storms or hurricanes, during the year.

-With those major storms, comes the possibility of personal injury claims caused by dangerous conditions like fallen debris, wet and slippery flooring and walkways and wet and slick road ways.
+With those major storms, comes the possibility of personal injury claims caused by dangerous conditions like fallen debris, wet and slippery flooring (sidewalks and walkways), and wet and slick roadways.

 - Does my homeowners’ policy include wind damage coverage?

 - What does my auto insurance policy provide if I am in a hurricane-related car accident or debris damages my vehicle?

 - Does my business have coverage for a casualty on the premises during a storm?

 Of course, Floridians know the dangers of hurricane damage and the aftermath of a serious storm event.
 Many prepare for a major storm regardless of the seasonal predictions.

 What many of us may not realize (and what is notoriously under-reported) are the high risks of injury, accident, and fatal death in the days and weeks that follow the storm or hurricane.

 Personal injuries from events tied to the aftermath of the hurricane or storm happen in a variety of circumstances.
 People are severely injured in these accidents, and some personal injuries may even result in the death of a victim.
 See, e.g., McKinney, Nathan, Chris Houser, and Klaus Meyer-Arendt.
 “Direct and indirect mortality in Florida during the 2004 hurricane season.”
 International journal of bio-meteorology 55.4 (2011): 533-546.